sorcerer86pt/vs6_noble/README.md

-# vs6_servercore_ltsc2022
+# vs6_noble
-Visual Studio 6 running on server core image
+Visual Studio 6 running on Ubuntu Noble with wine.